Mike Pompeo tours Germany amid tense relations | DW | 07.11.2019

 Later on Thursday, Pompeo is due to meet with former East German opposition activists in Leipzig, whose protest helped lead to the fall of the Wall.

-From Leipzig, Pompeo will move on to nearby Halle, where he will visit the site of the recent anti-Semitic attack, where a gunman killed two people in October after attempting and failing to enter a synagogue.
+From Leipzig, Pompeo will move on to nearby Halle, where he will visit the site of the recent anti-Semitic attack, during which a neo-Nazi gunman killed two people in October after attempting and failing to enter a synagogue in order to carry out a mass shooting.

 Max Privorozki, leader of the Jewish community in Halle, said Thursday that he had mixed feelings about Pompeo's visit.